diegomarquez/game-builder/game-builder/README.md

 - Annoying tasks
     - sound-player.js
-        - Be able to set channels appart for a specific task, so that they don't need to be reloaded each time
+        - Be able to set channels appart for a specific task, so that they don't need to be reloaded each time.
+The prototype basically crawls when it plays sound.
     - Rename delegate.js to broadcaster.js
     - Test garbage collection
         - Test delegate.js destroy method properly
     - Links to explanations of known errors, like requireJS
         - Single page in the website
     - Premade renderer to draw rectangles, circles lines and triangles.

+- Examples v6
+    - Add feedback about the internals of each example
+        - Pooled Objects
+        - Active Objects
+        - Pooled Sound Channels
+        - Active Sound Channels

 - Figure out how to use r.js